 Have an Eye for Detail?
-Be an Image Reviewer
+Be a Shutterstock Image Reviewer

 Do you want to earn a living while working out of your own home, but find the idea of doing customer service work or writing sales articles all day a bit tedious?
-If you answered yes to that question, one of the things you might want to consider heading over to the Shutterstock website and applying to work as one of their image reviewers.
+If you answered yes to that question, one of the things you might want to consider is applying to work as a Shutterstock Image Reviewer.

 What You’ll Be Doing